petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

-This system is an electrochemical redox reaction in which the product can further react in a first-order chemical reaction, commonly called an " $ EC $ " mechanism.
+This system is an electrochemical redox reaction in which the product can further react in a first-order chemical reaction, commonly called an "$ EC $" mechanism.
-For more details, you can check out the
+For more details, you can check out other
 [cyclic voltammetry simulation tutorials](/cyclic_voltammetry_simulation/index.html) I've created, especially the [fundamentals](/cyclic_voltammetry_simulation/fundamentals.html) page.